Ninjalemur/ninjalemur.github.io/_posts/2023-05-11-sheets-techniques_002.md

     "[A-Z]+"
     )
 ```
 This formula extracts the column letter of a given column.
 The reason why we formularise this instead of entering a letter like "A" directly is to allow the column reference to shift left or right if we insert or delete columns.
-For example, if a column was inserted to to right of column A, our example reference above would start returning B instead of A. This implementation helps to reduce the maintenance needed as we expand our spreadsheet.
+For example, if a column was inserted to to left of column A, our example reference above would start returning B instead of A. This implementation helps to reduce the maintenance needed as we expand our spreadsheet.

 ### Creating a range string
 ```